OpenCyphal/pydsdl/README.md

 #### Error model

-The root exception types defined in `pydsdl.frontend_error` are used to represent errors occurring during the parsing process:
+The root exception types defined in `pydsdl.error` are used to represent errors:

 * `FrontendError` - contains properties `path:str` and `line:int`, both of which are optional,
 which (if set) point out to the exact location where the error has occurred: the path of the file and the line number within the file (starting from one).
 If line is set, path is also set.
-  * `InternalError` - an error that occurred within the front end itself, at no fault of the parsed definition.
+  * `InternalError` - an error that occurred within the front end itself, at no fault of the processed definition.
-  * `InvalidDefinitionError` - represents a problem with the parsed definition.
+  * `InvalidDefinitionError` - represents a problem with the processed definition.
 This type is inherited by a dozen of specialized error exception classes; however, the class hierarchy beneath this type is unstable and should not be used by the application directly.